-injection moulded plastic electronics components and plastic mold manufacturer
+injection moulded consumer electronics components and plastic mold manufacturer

 The more complicated the moulded electronics components , the more ingenuity and control required.
 The simpler the electronics components, the less the cost of plastic mold and pattern equipment and hence the less expensive the electronics components.
 Variations in size and strength may be more difficult to control in more complex moulded electronics components; thus a more highly skilled molder may be required.